ANSANJAY/KernelThreads/10_unique_kernel_thread/readme.md

-### 1. **Explain the Technical Concept 📘:**
+# 1. **Repetitive  thread name📘:**
 When creating a new thread, if a thread with the given name already exists, it does not restrict the creation of the new thread.

-In most threading environments and operating systems, thread names are not required to be unique, and multiple threads can exist with the same name.
-The operating system usually differentiates threads using thread IDs, which are unique, instead of their names.
-Thread names are generally used for debugging and informational purposes and do not serve as unique identifiers for threads.
+- In most threading environments and operating systems, thread names are `not required to be unique`, and multiple threads can exist with the same name.
+- The operating system usually `differentiates threads using thread IDs`, which are unique, instead of their names.
+- Thread names are generally used for debugging and informational purposes and do not serve as unique identifiers for threads.

 ### 2. **Curious Questions 🤔:**
    **a.
 Question:**